• Skip to primary navigation

 After years of backpacking Latin America, I’ve seen my fair share of Cathedrals.
 This is the greatest one I’ve seen and quite rightly so.

-The Mexican people are very religious and depending on what time of day you go, you’ll encounter several masses, so it can be tough to pick a perfect time to visit when it’s not crowded.
+Mexican’s are religious people and depending on what time of day you go, you’ll encounter several masses, so it can be tough to pick a perfect time to visit when it’s not crowded, though mornings tend to be calmer.

-You could easily take a day trip to the floating gardens.
-However, if you’re looking for a quieter time, get ready for Bosque de Chapultepec; it’s much more than just a park.
+You could easily take a day trip from Mexico City to the floating gardens.
+But for a quieter time, I suggest visiting Bosque de Chapultepec because it’s much more than just a park, it’s filled with endless discoveries.

-Not only is it one of my favorite free things to do in Mexico City, but it’s also a place I found myself passing hours walking around and exploring its beauty.
+Not only is it one of my favorite free things to do in Mexico City, it’s a place I revisit even after spending hours walking around on my previous trips here.

 • People Watching